steviecoaster/automatedlab.utils/README.md

 Defining a lab requires 3 pieces of information:

 - Name: This is a name for  your configuration.
 (TIP!
 Make this the same as the name in your definition file)
 - Definition: This is a PowerShell script that defines how your lab is built.
+You can supply a definition via `-Definition` for a local file, or via `-Url` to provide a link to a ps1 script hosted as a Github gist, or in a repository.
 See [Defining a Lab Definition](Definitions.md) for more information.
 - Parameters: This is a hashtable of parameters to pass to the PowerShell script

 For example, here is my configuration for my lab based on [Chocolatey's Quickstart Guide](https://docs.chocolatey.org/en-us/c4b-environments/quick-start-environment/chocolatey-for-business-quick-start-guide/).